 YNAB is a zero based budgeting system, which means every dollar is given a job.
 As you go through your monthly expenses, any funds that are left over will be assigned a job based on the priorities you assigned it when you set up your profile.
 The goal is to help you reach your financial goals more quickly and use a budget to your advantage.

 There are several different versions of Quicken which offer a similar core capability, but may have a specialized additions.
-The versions are Quicken Deluxe, Quicken Premier, Quicken Home & Business, and Quicken Rental Property Manager.
+Quicken has released many versions through the years, including Quicken Deluxe, Quicken Premier, Quicken Home & Business, and Quicken Rental Property Manager.
 If you don’t have specialized business or rental property needs, you should be fine with a copy of Quicken or Quicken Premier.
-You can compare Quicken products for more information.
+You can compare apps for more information.

 Quicken is a more robust money management tool than YNAB.
 Quicken is designed to track income, expenses, net worth, taxes, investments, business transactions, rental property information, and even pay bills.
 But it is also a more complicated tool than YNAB Pro.